bbauska/LFS173x/README.md

 network's genesis file.
 The file is always generated after deployment, so the endpoints in the file are always accurate for that network.

-## Lab: Running a von-network Instance {#lab-running-a-von-network-instance .unnumbered}
+## Lab: Running a von-network Instance

 Please follow this [GitHub
 link](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173xV2/vonNetwork.md) to
 run a lab in which you will start a von-network, browse the ledger, look at the genesis file and create a DID.

-## Accessing Multiple Indy Networks {#accessing-multiple-indy-networks .unnumbered}
+## Accessing Multiple Indy Networks

 In the \"genesis file\" discussions before the lab we talked about loading *\"the\"* genesis file for an Aries agent deployment, allowing